syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/02.openstack-cli/docs.en.md

 ## Overview

 This How-to serves as manual on how to install the OpenStack CLI (Command Line Interface).
-With the OpenStack CLI you can manage and monitor your Stacks.
+With the OpenStack CLI you can manage and monitor your stacks.

 ## Goal

-* Install latest OpenStack-Command line Client and required plugins
+* Install latest OpenStack command line client and required plugins

 ## Prerequisites

 * PC/MAC
 * Admin rights
 * Basic computer skills
-* We assume you know how to utilise SSH and SSH-keys.
+* We assume you know how to utilise SSH and SSH keys.

 *In this manual we expect that you haven't installed any of the required tools.
 If you already installed any of the tools, please skip that specific step.*